• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 1. High Searcher Intent

 "Searcher intent," in a word, means relevance.
-Above all, the keywords you choose should be relevant to your business and product, and your customer's pain points.
+Above all, the B2B keywords you choose should be relevant to your business, product, and customer pain points.

 Targeting irrelevant or overly broad keywords will decrease your traffic quality.
 This will affect two website performance stats that indirectly -- but immensely -- impact your SEO:

-• Average time on page -- the number of minutes (or, in the case of an poorly targeted or written page, seconds) a typical user spends on the page.
+1. Average time on the page: The number of minutes (or, in the case of a poorly targeted or written page, seconds) a typical user spends.
 A low "time on page" means users find your page unhelpful or irrelevant to their needs.

-• Bounce rate -- the percentage of visitors who left your site after their first page visit.
-Much like "time on page," a high bounce rate also means your content isn't meeting visitor expectations.
-And it means they're leaving before you're able to capture them as leads.
+2. Bounce rate: The percentage of visitors who left your site after their first page visit.
+Much like "time on page," a high bounce rate means your content isn't meeting visitor expectations.
+And it means they're leaving before you can capture them as leads.

-Targeting relevant keywords bring high-quality traffic.
-These are people who are more likely to become a lead and eventually make a purchase.
-To see the difference between what a great B2B marketing keyword looks like vs. an unfocused on, consider these examples:
+Targeting relevant keywords brings high-quality traffic.
+These people are more likely to become a lead and eventually make a purchase.
+To see the difference between what a great SEO B2B marketing keyword looks like vs. an unfocused one, consider these examples:

 Example #1: The Wrong Persona